Rigidity of the saddle connection complex: Extending triangles

 Note that any awning $a'$ for $a$ cannot be parallel to $a$, and so $a'\neq a$.
 Furthermore, $a$ and $a'$ must have the same height since $a$ is tallest in $\sigma$.

-Let us now return our attention to the situation of \cref{prop:extension} where $\sigma = \tau$.
+Let us now return our attention to \cref{prop:extension}.
+For this situation, we choose $\sigma = \tau$.
 We will construct a triangulation that contains $\tau$ and in which $a$ is flippable.
 Any awning $a'\in\tau$ is a tallest saddle connection with negative slope.
-But the tallest saddle connections in $\tau$ are $a$ and~$b$, neither of which have negative slope, and so $a$ does not have any awnings.
+But the tallest saddle connections in $\tau = \{a,b,c\}$ are $a$ and~$b$, neither of which have negative slope, and so $a$ does not have any awnings.
 By the above lemma, there exists a visible singularity $z \in Z$ such that $\Im(z) > 0$.
 This gives a visible triangle $T' = T(z)$ which can be glued to $T$ along $a$ to form a strictly convex quadrilateral~$Q$.
 Moreover, $\height(T') = \height(a)$.
 Therefore, $a$ and $b$ remain tallest in the simplex $\tau' = \partial T \cup \partial T' \supset \tau$.

 If $b$ is also a side of $T'$, then gluing $Q$ along the two copies of $b$ yields a $(1,1)$--annulus in which $a$ and $b$ are both transverse arcs.
 This gives a link as desired.

 Now suppose $b$ is not a side of $T'$.
 Consider the horizontal unit-speed flow emanating from~$b$ away from $T$.
 By Propositions \ref{prop:tall} and \ref{prop:vis}, there exists a triangle $T''$ meeting $Q$ along $b$, of $\height(T'') = h$, and such that $\partial T''$ has no transverse intersections with $\tau'$ (see~\cref{fig:pentagon_flow}).
 The isometric embedding $T \cup Y \rightarrow \CC$ can be uniquely extended to an isometric embedding $T'' \cup T \cup Y \rightarrow \CC$.
 Let $z' \in \CC$ be the corner of $T''$ opposite $b$.
 Note that $\Re(z') < 0$ and $0 \leq \Im(z') \leq h$.